koptelovmax/gaussianprocess/track.md

 - Perform tests with 2D latent space
 - Find the limit of the model by missing frame estimation
 - Write report and send draft to check

+## 10.06.16
+### What has done
+- Performed the series of tests in 2D and 1D latent spaces

+### Why
+- I should test the model before using it

+### What has learned
+- In 1D the result is better rather than in 2D

+### What next
+- Try to understand GPLVM model
+- Start writting the report
+- Limit of the model by missing frame estimation